Converge Evaluation Project

-Converge has received funding from the Office for Students and Research England to evaluate the impact of the programme on those who use it in York and Newcastle.
+In 2020, Converge received funding from the Office for Students and Research England to evaluate the impact of the programme on those who use it in York and Newcastle.
 This includes Converge students (local people who have experienced mental health issues), university students, tutors, community groups and the NHS.

-Over 2021 we’ll be working closely with the main Converge team, including the existing Converge Evaluation and Research Team (CERT), to understand more about what Converge means to people.
+Over 2021 we worked closely with the main Converge team, including the existing Converge Evaluation and Research Team (CERT), to collect a wide range of data to help us understand more about what Converge means to people.
 Our final results will be ready in autumn 2022, and they will help us to support more people through Converge in the future.